Asqatasun/Asqatasun/docs/Rule-6-3-1.md

 # Rule 6.3.1

 ## Summary

-This test consists in checking whether the text of a text link is enough explicit to understand the purpose and the target out of its context.
+This test consists in checking whether the text of each textual link is enough explicit to understand the purpose and the target out of its context.

 ## Business description